-The longest day of my life occurred during a once in a lifetime road trip with family and friends…
+The longest day of my life occurred during a once in a lifetime road trip with my dad and best friends on a Harley Davidson motorcycle.

-So, my best friend, my dad and his best friend turned my long weekend motorcycle camping plans into taking a flight from O’hare International Airport (ORD) to Los Angeles International Airport (LAX), renting Harley’s and riding down the Pacific Coast Highway!
+So, my best friend, my dad and his best friend turned my long weekend motorcycle weekend into this; Taking a flight from O’hare International Airport (ORD) to Los Angeles International Airport (LAX), renting Harley Davidson’s and riding down the Pacific Coast Highway!
 It’s been awhile since I was last in California (2009) and I have been trying to get back ever since.
 I found an unheard price on airfare while using the Hopper app, $140 round-trip.
 I highly recommend using the Hopper app for any planned flight travels.
 Here is the link to their website, www.hopper.com, or just search “Hopper” on the App Store or Play Store.

 Pacific Coast Highway, PCH or California State Route 1 is roughly 655miles long and has some of the best views the world has to offer.
 Mountains on one side and ocean on the other, what could be better?